gdellinger10/picoCTF-2025/PIETIME2.md

 ![image](https://github.com/user-attachments/assets/e3e0c15d-e63d-465b-9fb4-d68bdba55f44)

 Seeing this, I made the assumption that I had to put more %p into the buffer to get more output.
 So, I kept adding %p until I eventually ran into an error which prevented me from adding more to the input.
-Now having the memory addresses, I ended up brute forcing the memory addresses into the program till I eventually found two different addresses that wouldn't produce a `Segfault Occurred, incorrect address` error.
+Now having the memory addresses, I iterated through the memory addresses printed by %p and found two valid addresses that didn't trigger the Segfault Occurred, incorrect address error.
 I noted down which positions they were in as the memory addresses would randomize because of Address Space Layout Randomization (ASLR).

 ![image](https://github.com/user-attachments/assets/4ca404d4-8aa3-4743-91cd-347f460f9738)

-With these two addresses, I went and subtracted the offset from each and attempted to put in the far right address in first, which ended up giving no error but at the same time gave no output.
-So, I went back through and attempted the left address.
-Which ended up running the win function and producing the flag.
+With these two addresses, I went and subtracted the offset from each.
+I then attempted to input the far right address first, which didn't trigger any error but also didn't produce any output.
+This lack of output could be due to Address Space Layout Randomization (ASLR), which randomized the memory addresses each time the program was run.
+After seeing this, I tried the other address which then produced the flag.

 ![image](https://github.com/user-attachments/assets/0ee1b1d3-fcb8-43e2-b6c1-1aa348110a4f)